bumpnumb/Pinball/README.md

 /Journal will contain my text entries as I progress with the project.
 I have a vision of keeping them organized as one entry per discovery/mechanic, though I believe it might end up differently...

 Hope you enjoy the read!

+**Note**: I'm finding a lot of spelling mistakes already.
+I'm writing this on a new split keyboard (dactyl manudox if interested) and I'm not used to it yet, have mercy.